-Interpretation of Notice of the Ministry of Industry and Information Technology on the Record-filing of Mobile Internet Apps
+How to Obtain a Mobile App Filing

 Since 2000, according to the “Measures for the Administration of Internet Information Services” (State Council Decree No. 292), the telecommunications regulatory authorities have conducted filing and approval work for websites engaged in internet information services, this is usually known as the ICP Filing.

 With the rapid development of the mobile internet, apps have become an important carrier of internet information services.
-As a result, apps must now also complete filing procedures with the telecommunications regulatory authorities in a manner similar to website filing.
+As a result, apps must now also complete filing procedures with the telecommunications regulatory authorities in a manner similar to the ICP Filing.
 This involves registering real names, internet resources, and business-related information.

 To facilitate the filing process for app developers, after filling out the relevant filing materials and undergoing real-name verification, the network access service provider or application distribution platform on behalf of the app developer can submit the filing application online to the local Communication Administration Bureau in the province where the app developer is located through the “National Internet Basic Resource Management System” ICP/IP address/domain name information filing management system, hereinafter referred to as the “Filing System”).